My art practice explores an avenue of healing the perceived rupture between contemporary human life and our natural world.

 MY ART PRACTICE

 In childhood our innate spiritual wisdom connects us to the natural world.
-In time our sense of unity of being and wonder at our surroundings becomes dampened by a culture that’s increasingly alienated from it.
+Over time however, our sense of unity of being and wonder at our surroundings becomes dampened by a culture that’s increasingly alienated from it.
 I believe we need to find a way back to our inner life.
 Art, music, literature, movement, and nature can be vehicles to take us there.
-Through a personal yet universal language of symbolism, allegory, allusion, metaphor and colour, I hope to awaken an awareness of the rift currently sapping the human spirit and a re-connection to the soul.
+My personal yet universal language of symbolism, allegory, allusion, metaphor and colour might awaken this dormant dream-like state.
+The rift that’s currently sapping the human spirit needs healing through re-connection to the soul.

-My paintings often reference the ethereal world of flowers, birds and the human form.
-These motifs recur as symbolic presences, alluding to the healing capacity of the inter-connectedness of all life forms, and our sanctioned role as caretakers of our earth.
+My paintings embody an illusory presence.
+They reference the ethereal world of flowers, birds and the human form.
+These motifs recur as symbols, alluding to the healing capacity of the inter-connectedness of all life forms, and our sanctioned role as caretakers of our earth.

 My muse is my garden, the ocean, the river and the abundance of wild life surrounding me in the Clarence Valley.